-Or maybe I need an expert with social media knowledge.
+Or maybe I need an expert with marketing knowledge.

-I can reset my expectations and give myself more time to learn the new camera, enabling me to demonstrate real competency the next time I need to use my camera.
+I can reset my expectations and give myself more time to learn how to work with the new camera.

-I can hire a fitness coach or reach out to a friend who is fit and ask them to share what they do, which can lead me to gain quicker results than stumbling through it on my own.
+I can hire a personal trainer or reach out to a friend and ask them what they do to stay fit.

 3. When you understand yourself, you create meaningful goals.
 Meaningful goals naturally inspire and motivate us to perform better.

-When we better understand ourselves, we might come back to our original goal and decide it’s really not a goal we want.
-Often, we might update our goal so that it has greater meaning for us.
+When we better understand ourselves, we often revisit our original goal and decide it’s really not a goal we want.
+If that happens, we might update our goal so that it has greater meaning for us.